SteveKChiu/lua-intf/README.md

 + By pointer, only the pointer is stored inside `userdata`.
 So when Lua need to gc the `userdata`, the object is still alive.
 The object is owned by C++ code, it is important the registered function do not return pointer to newly allocated object that need to be deleted explicitly, otherwise there will be memory leak.
 C++ function returns pointer or reference will create this kind of Lua object.

 + By shared pointer, the shared pointer is stored inside `userdata`.
-So when Lua need to gc the `userdata`, the shared pointer is destructed, that usually tell Lua is done with the object.
-If the object is referenced by other shared pointer, it will keep alive, otherwise it will de deleted as expected.
+So when Lua need to gc the `userdata`, the shared pointer is destructed, that usually means Lua is done with the object.
+If the object is still referenced by other shared pointer, it will keep alive, otherwise it will de deleted as expected.
 C++ function returns shared pointer will create this kind of Lua object.
 A special version of `addConstructor` will also create shared pointer automatically.

 Using shared pointer
 --------------------